moyano83/Designing-Data-Intensive-Applications/README.md

 No schema means that arbitrary keys and values can be added to a document, and when reading, clients have no guarantees as to what fields the documents may contain.
 Document databases has some kind of implicit schema, but it is not enforced by the database (schema-on-read).
-The schema-on-read approach is advantageous if the items in the collection don't all have the same structure, which could happen due to have many different types of objects (and hence is not practical to put each type in its own table) or the structure of the table is determined by external systems.
+The schema-on-read approach is advantageous if the items in the collection don't all have the same structure, which could happen due to have different types of objects (and hence is not practical to put each type in its own table), or the structure of the table is determined by external systems.

 ##### Data locality for queries